 Can you transfer Velocity points to other airlines?

 The ability to transfer points between Velocity Frequent Flyer and KrisFlyer is unique to Virgin Australia and Singapore Airlines.
 It’s not possible to transfer Velocity points into other airline programs.
-It’s also not possible to transfer Qantas points into Velocity points.
+It’s also not possible to convert Qantas points into Velocity points.

 Community Comments